paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/styleguide.md

 The `q` element is used for quoting text inline.
 Example showing nested quotations:

 John said, <q>I saw Lucy at lunch, she told me <q>Mary wants you to get some ice cream on your way home</q>.
-I think I will get some at Ben and Jerry's, on Gloucester Road.</q>
+I think I will get some at Ben and Jerry’s, on Gloucester Road.</q>

 ### Definition

 The `dfn` element is used to highlight the first use of a term.
 The `title` attribute can be used to describe the term.
 Example:

-Bob's <dfn title="Dog">canine</dfn> mother and <dfn title="Horse">equine</dfn> father sat him down and carefully explained that he was an <dfn title="A mutation that combines two or more sets of chromosomes from different species">allopolyploid</dfn> organism.
+Bob’s <dfn title="Dog">canine</dfn> mother and <dfn title="Horse">equine</dfn> father sat him down and carefully explained that he was an <dfn title="A mutation that combines two or more sets of chromosomes from different species">allopolyploid</dfn> organism.

 ### Abbreviation

 The `abbr` element is used for any abbreviated text, whether it be acronym, initialism, or otherwise.
-Any text in the `title` attribute will appear when the user's mouse hovers the abbreviation.
+Any text in the `title` attribute will appear when the user’s mouse hovers the abbreviation.
 Example abbreviations:

 BBC, HTML, and Staffs.